aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 Keeping that in mind we decided to anyway give classification a try.

 Since HTTP protocol is text-based it was obvious that had to take a look at modern text classifiers.
-One of the well known examples is sentiment analysis of IMDB movie review dataset.
+One of the well-known examples is sentiment analysis of IMDB movie review dataset.
 One of the classifiers uses RNNs to classify these reviews.
 We decided to use a similar RNN classification model with some slight differences.
-For instance, natural language classification RNNs use word embeddings however it is not clear what words are in a non natural language like HTTP.
+For instance, natural language classification RNNs use word embeddings however it is not clear what words are in a non-natural language like HTTP.
 That's why we decided to use char embeddings in our model.

-After finishing developing and testing the model all the problems predicted earlier were obvious but at least our team has moved from useless speculations to some result
+After finishing developing and testing the model all the problems predicted earlier were obvious but at least our team has moved from useless speculations to some result.

 ### How did we proceed

-From there we have decied to take some steps in the deriction of making the results of our model more interpretable.
-At some point we came across the mechanism of attention and started to integrate it into our model.
-And that yeilded some promising results: at some point everything came together and we got some human-interpretable results.
+From there we have decided to take some steps in the direction of making the results of our model more interpretable.
+At some point, we came across the mechanism of attention and started to integrate it into our model.
+And that yielded some promising results: at some point, everything came together and we got some human-interpretable results.
 Now our model started to output not only the labels but also the attention coefficients for every character of the input.

-If that could be visualized, say, in a web interface, we could color the exact place where the "sqli" attack has been found.
-That was a good result, however the other problems still remained unsolved.
+If that could be visualized, say, in a web interface, we could color the exact place where the "SQLi" attack has been found.
+That was a good result, however, the other problems still remained unsolved.

 It was clear that we have to keep going in the direction of exploiting the